ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 - `#0-25-3ec012f-406daf5c/@type`: The path to the `type` attribute of the object with the `0-25-3ec012f-406daf5c` ID.
 - `//home/user/table[#10:#20]`: Rows 10 through 19 of `table` in the user's home folder.

 There are several types of YPath.
-In the simplest case, YPath is a string that encodes the path.
+In the simplest case, YPath looks like a filesystem-like path, starting with a double slash `//`.

 ## Simple YPath { #simple_ypath }